top of page

 • 4 min read

-One thing I came to realize in my pursuit of sobriety is that relapse rarely comes out of nowhere.
-More often, it comes from something quieter and more predictable:
+One thing I’ve come to realize in my pursuit of sobriety is that relapse rarely comes out of nowhere.
+More often, it stems from something quieter and more predictable.

 • A trigger hits.
 You handle it… kind of.